mandar-k/challenge-project/README.md

    web-page, calling the web-service REST API you provide.
    GET call to get all robots
-   GET call to get robots in each of the three lifecycle states
+   GET call to get robots in each of the three lifecycle states To resolve GET all records execute this query in couch database CREATE PRIMARY INDEX `robotics-inc-primary-index` ON `robotics-inc` USING GSI;